AllRIOT/RIOT-exercises/README.md

 # RIOT in the Internet of Things - Exercises

+This is chrysn's version of the exercises, last used for [IT-S NOW 2024](https://its-now.science/).

+Unless this repository has been updated recently, consider looking at [the original exercises from HAW Hamburg's INETRG](https://github.com/inetrg/exercises), which this was forked from.

 ## Overview

 Collection of practical exercises, assignments, and tasks to become familiar